 Best “Family Fun” Adaptation: The Lorax

-We love ourselves some Tolstoy, and reading his original masterpiece, Anna Karenina, is a commitment all bibliophiles should make at some point in their life, but alas, pushing 800 pages, it is a commitment.
+We love ourselves some Tolstoy, and reading his original masterpiece is a commitment all bibliophiles should make at some point in their lives, but alas, pushing 800 pages, it is a commitment.
 In the meantime, check out the 2012 film version as a teaser — it seems that our readers agree that it is one of the best adaptations of the year.